Getting the Go-Ahead

 - Where to park and check in at the hospital when you arrive

-If we are unable to contact you within that hour, a very important opportunity for transplant will be missed.
-The heart will be offered to the next person on the list, and your child will remain on the waiting list.
+If we are unable to contact you within one hour, you will miss a very important opportunity for transplant.
+The heart will be offered to the next person on the waiting list and your child will remain on the list.

 Preparing for Surgery

-You may stay with your child until the anesthesiologist has put her to sleep.
-Then your child will be taken to the operating room.
+You may stay with your child until the anesthesiologist has put your child to sleep.
+Your child will then be taken to the operating room.

 There are many places for you to wait at the hospital during your child’s surgery, including the hospital cafeteria, the chapel, the Family Resource Center and family waiting rooms in the CICU and near the operating room.

 Once your child is asleep under anesthesia, we will put your child on cardiopulmonary bypass (heart-lung machine) to maintain circulation throughout the body while the damaged heart is removed and the new, healthy heart is connected.